WordPress/design-experiments/README.md

 	- `stylesheet`: The filename of your experiment's stylesheet, minus the extension.
 No spaces please.
 	- `Experiment title`: A title for your experiment.
 	- `url/to/experiment`: A URL to an explanation of your experiment.
 Ideally a GitHub PR or Trac ticket.
 (Optional)
+5. When your stylesheet is ready, visit `Settings > Design Experiments` and select your stylesheet to activate it and view your changes.
-5. Once you're ready to share your experiment, [open a PR](https://help.github.com/en/articles/creating-a-pull-request) and share it here.
+6. Once you're ready to share your experiment, [open a PR](https://help.github.com/en/articles/creating-a-pull-request) and share it here.

 ### To compile CSS: